-We are use to hearing the news and our leaders call our government a democracy.
-The word is even used to attack other viewpoints or actions; claiming that an opposing party is attacking our nations "democracy".
+We often hear the media and our politicians call our government a democracy.
+The word is even used to attack other viewpoints or actions; claiming that an opposing party is attacking our nations “democracy”.

 “The electoral college is a disaster for a democracy.” – Donald J. Trump (@realDonaldTrump) 11/07/2012

 “This man is the nominee of the Party of Lincoln.
 We are watching it become the party of Trump.
 And that’s not just a huge loss for our democracy – It is a threat to it.” – Hillary Clinton 07/13/2016

 “… our worst impulses unleashed, our proud reputation around the world badly diminished, and our democratic institutions threatened like never before.” – Barack Obama 08/19/2020